Algorithms

 | Index 2: | 0 | 4 | 8 |

-Encode the unencoded data bytes with Bech32m [BIP350] to produce the method-specific-id.
+Encode the unencoded data bytes with Bech32m 3 to produce the method-specific-id, which MUST be lowercase.
 Use "k" as the hrp for key-based key_or_hash and "x" as the hrp for Genesis Document-based key_or_hash.

 Prefix the method-specific-id with the string "did:btcr2:" to produce the final did:btcr2 identifier.